Application Development Kit (ADK)

 INSTALLER_FINISHPAGE_LINK

-is the title of a link that is shown on the finish page.
-The link
+Set INSTALLER_FINISHPAGE_LINK to the title of a link displayed on the finish page.
+The link URL must be specified using the INSTALLER_FINISHPAGE_LINK_LOCATION variable.

 INSTALLER_FINISHPAGE_LINK_LOCATION